Southwell, Nottinghamshire: 1300–1800

 The Saracen's Head was built in 1463 on land gifted in 1396 by Archbishop Thomas Arundel of York to John and Margaret Fysher.
 When built, the first floor overhung the roadway in the style of the time.

+In 1530, Cardinal Thomas Wolsey stayed at the archbishop's palace in Southwell for a few months.
+The Cardinal had been arrested after failing to secure an annulment between King Henry VIII and Catherine of Aragon.
+The Cardinal was ordered to London by Henry Percy, 6th Earl of Northumberland for treason and became ill along the way.

-In 1603, James VI of Scotland passed through Southwell on his way to London to be crowned King James I.
+In 1603, King James VI of Scotland passed through Southwell on his way to London to be crowned King James I of England.

 In the English Civil War, King Charles I spent his last night as a free man in May 1646 in the Saracen's Head (then the King's Head), before surrendering to the Scottish Army stationed at nearby Kelham.
 The town, the Minster and the Archbishop's Palace suffered under Oliver Cromwell's troops, as they sequestered the palace to stable their horses, broke monuments, and ransacked graves for lead and other valuables.
 In 1793, there were still iron rings in the walls to secure the horses.
 By end of the war the Archbishop's Palace was in ruins apart from its Great Hall.
 It is reputed that Cromwell also stayed at the King's Head.

-A Bridewell built on the Burgage in 1656 was enlarged in 1787 to become a county prison.
-There is evidence that a house of correction was built in 1611, so that the Bridewell may itself have been an enlargement.
+A bridewell built on the Burgage in 1656 was enlarged in 1787 to become a county prison.
+There is evidence that a house of correction was built in 1611, so that the bridewell may itself have been an enlargement.

 Mary Ann Brailsford of apple fame (see below) was baptised at Southwell in May 1791, and Matthew Bramley in 1796 in Balderton.